 - a.
-To achieve a passing grade in a unit a student must satisfy ALL the following requirements: - i.
+To achieve a passing grade in a unit a student must satisfy ALL of the following requirements: - i.
 Attempt all within-trimester assessment tasks to the satisfaction of the unit coordinator; - ii.
-Attend the final examination and submit an examination script; and

-- Achieve an overall mark of at least 50% in the unit. - b.
+Attend the final examination and submit an examination script; and - iii.
+Achieve an overall mark of at least 50% in the unit.
+Where there is a final examination for the unit, the student must obtain no less than 50% in the final examination. - b.
 Where a unit does not have a final examination (such as a project or research unit), the requirement to attend and submit an examination script does not apply. - c.
 Students are normally unable to repeat a failed unit more than twice (see SS013 Student Progression and Exclusion Policy).

-When an international student does not meet satisfactory academic performance, he/she will be reported to the Department of Home Affairs as soon as practicable after this has been ascertained.
+When an international student does not meet satisfactory academic performance he/she will be reported to the Department of Home Affairs as soon as practicable after this has been ascertained.
 This is in accordance with the National Code of Practice for Providers of Education and Training to Overseas Students 2018.